anuwadhwa7/kaiburr_assignment/README.md

 # Kaiburr Server REST API

-Implement an application in java which provides a REST API with endpoints for searching, creating and deleting “server” objects
+Implement an application in java which provides a REST API with endpoints for searching, creating and deleting “server” objects.

 Created the REST API application using Spring Boot - Maven while at the same time mantaining code modularization and testing exposed endpoints using Postman .